-That shouldn’t come as a surprise because the directors are David Leitch and Chad Stahelski.
-These two have been the stunt/action coordinators on practically every action movie in the past decade: V for Vendetta, Mr. & Mrs. Smith, 300, Live Free or Die Hard, Fight Club, Troy, and lets not forget to mention The Matrix trilogy.
+That shouldn’t come as a surprise, because the directors are David Leitch and Chad Stahelski.
+These two have been the stunt/action coordinators on practically every action movie in the past decade: V for Vendetta, Mr. & Mrs. Smith, 300, Live Free or Die Hard, Fight Club, Troy…and lets not forget to mention The Matrix Trilogy.

 Besides, we’re talking about a movie with Keanu Reeves as the lead.
 We should expect a flat performance, right?
 Except no!
 The biggest surprise in the movie is that Keanu can really act.
-Sure, for the majority of the movie he’s the Keanu that we expect, but there’s one scene in the movie where he finally cuts loose.
-It was like he saved up every ounce of emotion from every movie he’s ever been in and let it lose all at once.
+Sure, for the majority of the movie he’s the Keanu we expect, but there’s one scene in John Wick where he finally cuts loose.
+It was like he saved up every ounce of emotion from every movie he’s ever been in and let it loose all at once.

-So we have great action, and good acting, but what about the story you ask.
-Rest easy, the story is simple and keeps the movie going between action scenes.
+So we have great action, and good acting, but what about the story, you ask?
+Rest easy — the story is simple and keeps the movie going between action scenes.
 They didn’t try to get cute and create something complex or mysterious.
-The story feels real as it unfolds and delivers an appropriate amount of humor without forcing it.
+The story feels real as it unfolds, and delivers an appropriate amount of humor without forcing it.